ilit/ilit-cir-sim/README.md

 * To share educational efforts with community.
 This can be helpful to anyone learning subject of circuit simulation.
 * To impress my possible employer.

+Project can be used:
+* As an example of JUNG framework usage.
+* To learn circuit simulation code flow with object oriented approach.

+Start code survey at cirsim.simulator.SolverWrapper.java and tests.

+Program does not contain any variation of Newton method.
+Because the only nonlinear element here is Diode and it has piecewise linear model that requires just a simple update to accommodate current circuit conditions.
+Program is using Forward Euler method - first-order numerical procedure for solving ordinary differential equations of Capacitors and Inductors.

 Primary source of theory is "Circuit Simulation - Farid N. Najm - 2010".
 Secondary is "Electronic Circuit and System - Lawrence Pillage".